unofficial-guide-to-tap/unofficial-guide-to-tap.github.io/tap-for-platform-engineers/installation/advanced/supply-chain/testing/README.md

-# OOTB Supply Chain With Testing
+# Install The OOTB Supply Chain With Testing

-## Optional: Validate Installed Supply Chains
+## Pre-Checks

 1. Validate the `Package` "ootb-supply-chain-basic" is installed: